AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 A solidity contract can inherit multiple contracts.
 The rules are:

 1. For multiple inheritance, parent contracts should be ordered by seniority, from the highest to the lowest.
 For example: `contract Son is Grandfather, Father`.
-An error will be thrown if the order is not correct.
+A error will be thrown if the order is not correct.

 2. If a function exists in multiple parent contracts, it must be overridden in the child contract, otherwise an error will occur.